AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-address-review-comments.md

 -   **D**: Open the side-by-side view to display the commented version of the topic.
 As seen in the above screenshot, the leftmost section is the latest version of the topic wherein you can make changes.
 The next section is the commented version of the topic.
 As you navigate between comments in the topic, the side view changes and displays that version of the topic on which the comment was made.
 Each comment in the comment panel is linked to the corresponding text in this section.
 It helps you identify the commented text.
 The comments are displayed in the order of the commented text in the document.

-    You can see the version number at the top of the side view.
+    You can view the version number at the top of the side view.
 Selecting this icon again hides the commented version of the topic.

 -   E: Import the inserted and deleted \(or Strikethrough\) comments in the topic directly.
 After selecting the Import icon, all text insertions and deletions are shown in the working copy of the topic.
 Now, there are two ways of accepting or rejecting comments.